Handover Ceremony of Medical Tools and Equipment for El Hadji Mounirou Ndieguene Secondary Health Center in Thiès, the Republic of Senegal

 On this occasion, the representatives from the health center expressed their sincere gratitude to Thailand for contributing necessary equipment that helps improve public health care in Senegal.
 Ambassador Thippawan reiterated the objectives of the project which the Thai government recognises the importance of providing medical equipment to hospitals and health centers in need.

 By distributing the equipment to various cities throughout Senegal, it will help reduce the number of patients from overpopulated hospitals in Dakar, as well as reduce travel expenses for the people in different areas.
-Moreover, Thailand can be the lead as a country that supports Universal Health Coverage (UHC), leaving no one behind.Distributed by APO Group on behalf of Royal Thai Embassy, Dakar, Senegal.
+Moreover, Thailand can be the lead as a country that supports Universal Health Coverage (UHC), leaving no one behind.Distributed by APO Group on behalf of Ministry of Foreign Affairs of the Kingdom of Thailand.